gradle/gradle/design-docs/improved-console.md

 ### Open Issues
 * Alternative implementation of text-based spinner (e.g. "┘└┌┐" or "|/-\\")

+## Story: Indicate Gradle's continued progress in absence of intra-operation updates
+Provide motion in output to indicate Gradle's working if build operations are long-running.

+Options:
+* Incrementing time
+* Blinking a small area of progress bar
+* Blinking indicator on progress operations
+* Adjusting color of progress operations (may require 256 colors)
+* Text-based spinner (e.g. "┘└┌┐" or "|/-\\")

+### Implementation
+`Operations` data store knows the time since each operation was started.
+The `StatusBarFormatter` can choose to render an operation slightly differently depending on its lifespan.

-## Story: Display intra-operation progress
+## Story: Granular progress of dependency resolution
-When we know in advance the number of things to be processed, we display progress in [Complete / Total] format.
+Display progress of dependencies resolved/unresolved in [Complete / Total] format.
-Provide APIs to optionally add # complete and # of all items.

 For example:
 ```
-[23 / 65] Configuring projects
-[56 / 245] Resolving dependencies for configuration 'compileJava'
+ > [56 / 245] Resolving dependencies for configuration 'compileJava'
 ```

 ### Implementation